weegreenblobbie/pycontrol/ROADMAP.md

 Make it work
 ^^^^^^^^^^^^

-- Run Sim button should work multiple times when Event Id is an empty string -- Also fix the integer intput widgest, no silly up/down buttons, allow one to type in and fix the issue if the mouse up event happens outside the diaglog, don't close it.
+- Loading a camera sequence that fails, is not fed back to UI

--- convert all channels and values to lowercase
+- Convert all channels and values to lowercase

 - Internally convert all event ids to lowercase.